How to Configure Extended ACLs

 access-list 103 deny tcp 192.168.1.0 0.0.0.255 192.168.4.2 eq 21

 I have already discussed the implied deny in standard ACL.
-This ACL also contain implied deny, so to prevent the implied deny any statement at the end of the ACL from blocking all traffic, the permit ip any any statement is must be added to the end.
+This ACL also contains implied deny, so to prevent the implied deny any statement at the end of the ACL from blocking all traffic, the permit ip any any statement must be added to the end.

-The ACL should be applied inbound on the Fa0/1 interface so that traffic from the 192.168.1.0/24 LAN is filtered as it enters the router interface.
+The ACL should be applied inbound on the Fa0/1 interface to filter traffic from the 192.168.1.0/24 LAN as it enters the router interface.
 The figure below illustrates the configuration of the above-discussed ACL.

 Example-3 Restrict Telnet Connection

-Just like FTP traffic we can also configure and restrict telnet to any network or individual host.
-The example below denies Telnet traffic from any source to the 192.168.4.2 (Server0) but allows all other IP traffic.
+Like FTP traffic, we can also configure and restrict telnet to any network or individual host.
+The example below denies Telnet traffic from any source to 192.168.4.2 (Server0) but allows all other IP traffic.
 The ACL will be configured on Router2, interface Fa0/0 outbound.
-The permit statement is also added to ensure that no other traffic is blocked.
+The permit statement has also been added to ensure no other traffic is blocked.

 Creating Named Extended ACLs

-Just like named standard ACLs, we can configure named extended ACLs with the same way.
-For creating named standard ACLs to follow the steps below
+Just like named standard ACLs, we can configure named extended ACLs similarly.
+For creating named standard ACLs, follow the steps below.

-- To remove a named extended ACL, use the no ip access-list extended <name> in global configuration command.
+7. To remove a named extended ACL, use the no ip access-list extended <name> in the global configuration command.

 Example of Named Extended ACL

-The figure below illustrates the named extended ACLs for FTP services, we have already configured this ACL for network 192.168.1.0/24 to restrict from accessing the FTP services of server0.
+The figure below illustrates the named extended ACLs for FTP services.
+We have already configured this ACL for network 192.168.1.0/24 to restrict accessing the FTP services of server0.

 So, let us create the same ACL with a name for the same network.
-The named ACL denies the users on the 192.168.1.0/24 LAN to access FTP service to the server and allow all other traffic.
+The named ACL denies the users on the 192.168.1.0/24 LAN access to the FTP service to the server and allows all other traffic.
 The figure below illustrates the configuration.

 Verifying Extended ACLs

-The extended ACLs do not implement the same internal logic and hashing function like standard ACL.
+The extended ACLs do not implement the same internal logic and hashing function as standard ACLs.
 The output and sequence numbers are the order in which the statements were entered.
 Host entries are not automatically listed before range entries.
 The show ip interface verify the ACL on the interface and the direction in which it was functional.

-After verifying the ACL configuration, also check and confirm that the ACLs work as according to plan.
-Check to block and to permit traffic as expected.
+After verifying the ACL configuration, confirm that the ACLs work according to plan.
+Check to block and permit traffic as expected.

 Editing Extended ACLs

-Extended ACL editing is the same as editing a standard ACL as discussed earlier.
+As discussed earlier, extended ACL editing is the same as standard ACL editing.
 The methods of editing extended ACL are the following:

-- Using Sequence numbers– Using this method deletes the sequence numbers and then re-enter the correct statement using the sequence number.
-Enter into named ACL configuration mode using ip access-list extended <name> If the ACL is numbered instead of named, use the ACL number in place of the name parameter.
+• Using Sequence numbers– This method deletes the sequence numbers and then re-enter the correct statement using the sequence number.
+Enter into named ACL configuration mode using ip access-list extended <name>.
+If the ACL is numbered instead of named, use the ACL number in place of the name parameter.
 ACEs can be inserted or removed.